 When you’re in the process of refinancing and replacing one mortgage with another, it can be hard to keep track of how much longer you need to keep making payments on your old mortgage and when to start making payments on the new one.
-That confusion can result in delinquent payments, which usually affect your credit score.
+That confusion can result in delinquent payments, which affect your credit score in a big way — payment history counts for 35 percent of your FICO.
 Regular communication with your lender can help you stay on top of when your payments are due.

 Too much debt

 If you’re considering doing a cash-out refinance, in which you’ll replace your old mortgage with a new larger one, you could be adding to your debt load, Battany cautions.